JamesPWagner/JamesPWagner.github.io/resume.md

 * MBA, General Management with Finance concentration

 ## Experience

+**Firefall eLearning**, February 2018 - Present

+Independent eLearning partnership currently completing a commercial, non-technical home remodeling and construction project.
+The project includes course development, marketing, and cloud-based infrastructure development.
+* eLearning design and development with Articulate 360 and various video and graphic arts tools
+* Learning Management System implementation and customization built on the Moodle Adaptable theme
+* Container-based e-commerce website hosted on AWS ECS

 **VMware Inc**, October 2016 – October 2017, eLearning Course Developer (contract)

 Developed an extensive library of technical and nontechnical eLearning courses for employees, partners, support, and customers focusing on the VMware cloud and automation platform.